Installing PostgreSQL on Linux

 ALTER USER postgres PASSWORD 'Password';

-After a successful update, exit the psql terminal (not the terminal window!) with the command "\q" and "exit".
-If the procedure described above does not work, try making the change in the terminal with the following commands:
+After the update is complete, exit the psql terminal (not the terminal window!) using the commands "\q" and "exit".
+If the procedure described above does not work, try making the change in Terminal using the following commands:

 sudo -u postgres psql